handflucht/jucs/README.md

 scriptcs:
 * changed to common.logging 3.3
 * changed one windows \\ path to Path combine in src/ScriptCs/Argument/ArgumentHandler.cs
 * removed String.Format (for some reason, only string.Format is available on mono)
 * added a testproject app that will test if 13+7 equals to 20; a very simple test app required to be sure the engine works

-* Roslyn engine does not yet work on mono (it throws directory related exceptions)
+* Roslyn engine does not yet work on mono (it throws directory related exceptions) README.md

-icsharp:
-* the subproject compile causes huge problems on mono. so addeda libICSharp folder that has precompiled binaries
-* changed GetRepl in Kernel/ReplEngineFactory.cs to work with newser scriptcs version